-Bringing together state and community college leaders with workforce and industry partners to collaboratively identify and scale strategies that give workers the skills necessary to succeed in an economy reshaped by the pandemic.
+The network brought together state and community college leaders with workforce and industry partners to collaboratively identify and scale strategies to give workers the skills necessary to succeed in an economy reshaped by the pandemic.

 Strategies to Help Workers Succeed in a Post-Pandemic Economy

 The downturn disproportionately affected workers in low-wage jobs, who are concentrated in service-sector jobs that do not lend themselves to telework.
 Women and communities of color also bore disproportionate impacts.
-The Reskilling and Recovery Network will strive to address the equity disparities that have only increased during the economic and health crisis.
+The Reskilling and Recovery Network, which ran from July 2020 through January 2021, sought to address these equity disparities.

-- Engage with a collaborative network of like-minded state leaders to strategize economic and workforce recovery on a regular basis;
+- Engaged with a collaborative network of like-minded state leaders to strategize economic and workforce recovery on a regular basis;

-- Receive early access to innovative tools designed by peers in the field and be paired with experts engaged by the NGA Center and AACC, and
+- Received early access to innovative tools designed by peers in the field and be paired with experts engaged by the NGA Center and AACC, and

-- Have access to technical assistance including webinars, facilitated peer-to-peer learning, virtual state site visits and more.
+- Accessed technical assistance including webinars, facilitated peer-to-peer learning, virtual state site visits and more.

-- Re-engaging employers in partnering with community colleges to train and hire new employees, prioritizing jobs that pay a living wage or more.
+- Re-engaged employers in partnering with community colleges to train and hire new employees, prioritizing jobs that pay a living wage or more.

-The Reskilling and Recovery Network is a partnership between the National Governors Association Center for Best Practices and the American Association of Community Colleges, with support from Lumina Foundation and the Siemens Foundation.
+The Reskilling and Recovery Network was a partnership between the National Governors Association Center for Best Practices and the American Association of Community Colleges, with support from Lumina Foundation and the Siemens Foundation.